ItsJustMiaouss/ijm-tweaks/README.md

 ## ⚙️ IJM's Tweaks

-A Fabric mod that add a few tweaks for the client side of Minecraft.
+A Fabric mod that tweaks the client side of Minecraft.

 ### 📌Description